 Annually, the AC also conducts a review of the independence and objectivity of the external auditors through discussions with the external auditors as well as reviewing the non-audit fees paid to them.
-The AC received an audit report from the external auditors setting out the non-audit services provided and the fees charged for FY2019.
-A breakdown of the audit and non-audit fees paid to the Company's auditors is disclosed on page 92 of this Annual Report.
+The AC received an audit report from the external auditors setting out the non-audit services provided and the fees charged for FY2020.
+A breakdown of the audit and non-audit fees paid to the Company's auditors is disclosed on page 90 of this Annual Report.
 The AC remains satisfied that the nature and extent of such non-audit services would not prejudice the independence and objectivity of the external auditors.
-The aggregate amount of fees paid or payable by the Group to the external auditors for FY2019 amounted to S\$243,000 for audit services and S\$4,000 for non-audit services respectively.
+The aggregate amount of fees paid or payable by the Group to the external auditors for FY2020 amounted to S\$213,000 and S\$5,000 for audit services and non-audit services respectively.

 To keep abreast of the changes in accounting standards and issues which have a direct impact on the financial statements of the Group, the AC members are encouraged to participate in relevant training courses, seminars and workshops from time to time.
 The AC is also kept updated annually or from time to time on any changes to the accounting and financial reporting standards by the external auditors.
-No former partner or director of the Company's existing auditing firm has acted as a member of the AC.